• Skip to primary navigation

 Invesco Clean Global Energy uses WilderHill’s New Energy Global Innovation Index.
 The fund aims to track the investment performance of the WilderHill New Energy Global Innovation Index net of fees and expenses.

-Generally, the fund will invest not less than 90% of its assets in securities that make up the Index, as well as global depositary receipts (GDRs) and American Depository Receipts (ADRs) that constitute the Index.
+Generally, the fund will invest at least 90% of its assets in securities that make up the Index, as well as global depositary receipts (GDRs) and American Depository Receipts (ADRs) that make up the Index.

 The Index includes companies that specialize in advancing clean energy and conservation.